Updated January 1, 2020

 Edited to add: If you’re interested in the idea of a Roth IRA as an emergency fund, as suggested in the comments, check out an article I wrote in 2012 (note the contribution limits are outdated because it’s an old article).

 Automatic Investment Each Month

-I have to admit that my finances aren't as automated as I'd like them to be.
-My contributions to that high yield savings account are a prime example.
-I don't have those contributions automated.
-But the investment account contributions are automated.
+In truth, my money is mostly automated.
+I check in with it regularly, but for the most part things are on auto-pilot.
+I automate contributions to a cash reserve account, as well as to the investment account.
 It isn’t a huge amount (automatic contributions to my Roth IRA are larger), but it’s there.
 The taxable account was opened years ago, before I really started thinking about the proper “order” to my investing.
-And I never got around to changing.
+And I never got around to changing it.

 Even if I had withdrawn at a time when gains would have been realized, the small amounts withdrawn for emergency purposes wouldn’t likely have resulted in taxes that were too much higher.
-I was just barely into a new, higher tax bracket last year anyway, so it wouldn’t have been a huge difference.
-Plus, I’ve had the account long enough that any gains would be taxed at the favorable long-term rate.
+I was just barely into a new, higher tax bracket at that point, so it wouldn’t have been a huge difference.
+Plus, I’ve had the account long enough that any gains would be taxed at the favorable long-term capital gains rate.

 Of course, one of the issues with withdrawing from an investment account as an emergency fund is due to the fact that you can’t get the money immediately.
 You have to sell the shares, and it takes a couple of days for the order to clear.
 Then, once the money is made available to you as cash in your account, you have to transfer it to your bank account, which takes another three or four days.
 The result is that you don’t get the money instantly.